zsiki/ls/doc/source/usersguide.rst

    *(21.)
 Traverse Calculation - Link traverse*

-The result list of the adjustment is very long conslt the GNU Game documentation for further details.
+The result list of the adjustment is very long consult the GNU Game documentation for further details.

 Coordinate transformation
 :::::::::::::::::::::::::